omagerio/ospf/README.md

 It is pretty fast when it comes to development time, and has no external dependencies.
 In addition, it uses Vanilla Javascript only, allowing you to stard developing right away without any additional installation.
 You are right, you can start developing directly in your browser just by downloading the .zip file.
-It works on desktop, mobile, even on Electron.
+It works on desktop, mobile, Cordova, Electron.

 ## Getting started ##
 Clone this repository inside a folder accessible by your webserver: